EuroPython/website/data/pages-content/finaid.md

    costs up to €400.
 3. **[CLOSED] Visa Application Fee Grant:** Get reimbursed for the costs of a short-stay Schengen visa to the Czech Republic (up to €80).
-4. **🆕 Free remote ticket:** Get a standard remote ticket join the conference remotely for free.
+4. **🆕 Free remote ticket:** Get a standard remote ticket to join the conference remotely for free.

 ## Grant Eligibility